NasserHK1/pdsnd_github/README.md

 # Loading Data
 a function to load the data from the data files has been added to the *bikeshare* project.

+# Statistics
+a function to do the statistics has been added to the *bikeshare* project.

 ### Date created
 Include the date you created this project and README file.